fbksd/fbksd/README.md

 ## API Reference

-The API reference for the release versions are published in: https://fbksd.github.io/fbksd
+The API reference for release 1.0.0 can be accessed in: https://fbksd.github.io/fbksd/docs/1.0.0